scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 At the digital communications receiver the received signal is demodulated into *soft decision* channel bits.
 The soft values are used to calculate *branch metrics*, which then are used to update cumulative metrics held in each of the 16 states of the trellis.
-There are two passible paths arriving at each state, but the *surviving* path is the one producing the minimum cumulative metric.
-Fig. :ref:`fig3` shows the survivor traceback paths in the 16-state trellis while sending 1000 random bits through the encoding/decoding processes.
+There are two possible paths arriving at each state, but the *surviving* path is the one producing the minimum cumulative metric.
+Fig. :ref:`fig3` shows the survivor traceback paths in the 16-state trellis while sending random bits through the encoding/decoding processe.
-The channel signal-to-noise ratio (SNR) (in the code cell denoted :math:`E_b/N_0`) is 7 dB, but at a *decision depth* of 25 code symbols, all 16 paths merge to a common path, making it very likely that the probability of a bit error, is very very small.
-At lower SNR it takes longer to see a traceback merge and errors bit errors are more likely.
+The channel *signal-to-noise ratio* (SNR), also denoted :math:`E_b/N_0`) is 7 dB.
+Note SNR is the ratio of received signal power to background noise power.
+At a  *decision depth* of 25 code symbols, all 16 paths merge to a common path, making it very likely that the probability of a bit error, is very very small.
+At lower a SNR it takes longer to see a traceback merge and errors bit errors are more likely.

 Pulse Train Power Spectral Density